 Your savings rate is the most important factor determining when you reach FIRE.
 At a 10% savings rate, FIRE takes roughly 50 years.
 At 25%, about 32 years.
 At 50%, approximately 17 years.
 At 75%, around 7 years.
 The math is powerful: every percentage point increase in your savings rate simultaneously increases the amount you invest AND reduces the amount you need to live on in retirement, accelerating your timeline from both sides.

-More Tools
+Related Tools

-Get a complete picture of your finances with our full suite of free calculators and planning tools.
+Get a complete picture of your finances with these related free calculators.

 Plan your portfolio growth with inflation-adjusted projections.
 Compare nominal vs. real returns across conservative, moderate, and aggressive strategies.